My role in the STEMM industry...

 Hi I’m Heidi Pass, a PhD-qualified geologist-geochemist, one of only two women to have achieved the role of Chief Geochemist at a major mining company globally, and the only mining representative in Homeward Bound’s 2019 leadership program culminating in a 3 week expedition to Antarctica.

 After 25 years of volunteer and professional work experience in STEMM industries, I’m expanding my career to include a deeply personal vision.
-As I continue to advance my technical and leadership role, my vision is to also make a global contribution to gender intelligence and pioneer a diverse and inclusive future for all – our women, our men and our planet - by shaping the sustainability of the STEMM industry.
+As I continue to advance my technical and leadership role, my vision is to also make a global contribution to gender intelligence and pioneer an inclusive future for all – by shaping the sustainability of the STEMM industry.

 What is Homeward Bound?